-The relationship between the Foundation and the University of Montana is governed by a two year operating agreement.
-Under the terms of that agreement, the University paid

-\$550,000 during 2017 for services provided by the Foundation.
-Additionally, as part of the agreement for performing fund raising services, the University provided the

-Foundation with certain information technology services, and other related items in 2017.
+The relationship between the Foundation and the University of Montana is governed by a two-year operating agreement.
+Under the terms of that agreement, the University paid \$550,000 during both 2018 and 2017 for services provided by the Foundation.
+Additionally, as part of the agreement for performing fundraising services, the University provided the Foundation with certain information technology services and other related items in 2018 and 2017.

 In 2016 the Foundation entered into an operating lease with the University of Montana for office space.
 Terms of the lease include annual rent of approximately \$240,000 with the lease period running from April 1, 2016 through March 31, 2036.
-Rent expense was \$239,804 in fiscal year 2017.
+Rent expense was \$239,804 in both fiscal year 2018 and 2017.

-The Foundation receives cash and non-cash donations to support the programs, faculty and staff of the University of Montana.
-In fiscal year 2017, the Foundation transferred \$17.4 million of cash donations to the University.
-The Foundation also transferred \$1 million of non-cash donations to the University in fiscal year 2017.
+The Foundation receives cash and noncash donations to support the programs, faculty, and staff of the University of Montana.
+In fiscal year 2018 and 2017, the Foundation transferred \$24.2 million and \$17.4 million respectively of cash donations to the University.
+The Foundation also transferred \$347 thousand and \$1 million of noncash donations to the University in fiscal years 2018 and 2017, respectively.

-In February 2015, the Foundation entered into an agreement with the Board of Regents of the Montana University System under which the BOR leases a parcel of land between the Washington Grizzly Stadium and the Adams Center to the Foundation.
-The lease requires the Foundation to plan, design and construct the Washington-Grizzly Champions Center.
-Under the lease BOR agrees to use private donations, ticket sales and other financing to reimburse the Foundation for all costs incurred related to this expansion project and to indemnify the Foundation for any claims or liabilities related to the project.
-Simultaneous with this lease the Foundation entered into a memorandum of understanding with the University of Montana under which the University manages all aspects of the project on the Foundation's behalf.
+In February 2015, the Foundation entered into an agreement with the Board of Regents of the Montana University System under which the BOR leased a parcel of land between the Washington Grizzly Stadium and the Adams Center to the Foundation.
+The lease required the Foundation to plan, design, and construct the Washington-Grizzly Champions understanding with the University of Montana under which the University managed all aspects of the project on the Foundation's behalf.
+During fiscal year 2018 this project was completed and a \$14 million noncash asset was transferred to the University.

+Center.
+Under the lease BOR agreed to the use of private donations, ticket sales and other financing to reimburse the Foundation for all costs incurred related to this expansion project and to indemnify the Foundation for any claims or liabilities related to the project.
+Simultaneous with this lease, the Foundation entered into a memorandum of